nihal111/MooDLD/Readme.md

 6. Click "Save Settings" to save the settings for further use.
 These can be changed by visiting the **Preferences** page any time.

 7. The user has to click on the **DLD Files** button to download files of selected courses from Moodle.
+Auto-Download feature is also available.

 The application creates two `.txt` files in the directory in which it is kept - `Cred.txt` and `Preferences.txt`.